Quandrant/PRISM/About/FAQ.md

 Branch D was a screenplay written by the character Ariadne Cordova, who was at the time the lone member of the in-universe SEE\*R Project.
 It was also hosted on Wattpad, but with radical stylistic changes to make it look more like a screenplay.

-Leaves are extra scenes or chapters that don't belong in any (one) branch.
-In the event there are more leaves to handle, they will be moved to another repository for convenience.
+Leaves are extra scenes or chapters that don't belong in any (one) branch, or even the PRISM narrative at all.
+In the event there are too many leaves to handle, they will be moved to another repository for convenience.

 #### What about darren.bot?